 EDUCATION

 The Catholic Church has a longstanding tradition of welcoming the stranger and caring for the vulnerable.
 When it comes to immigration, the Church’s position has not wavered in recognizing people’s rights to migrate, alongside a country’s responsibility to protect its borders, and continues to insist that these realities be met with compassion, always upholding human dignity.
-We encourage the Catholic faithful to learn more about the Church’s rich teaching on immigration, including at this particular time in history.
+We encourage the faithful to learn more about the Church’s rich teaching on immigration, including its roots in the long-standing tradition of the Church, and its relevance at this particular time in history.

 “Together may we be pilgrims of hope in these challenging times, a voice for the silenced and a refuge for the vulnerable.” – Bishop Patrick Neary, C.S.C.

-Bishop Patrick Neary shares a letter on immigration and the Church with the faithful of the Diocese of Saint Cloud.
+Bishop Patrick Neary shares multiple messages regarding immigration with the faithful of the Diocese of Saint Cloud.

 The United States Council of Catholic Bishops (USCCB) Office of Migration and Refugee Services works with immigrant and refugees as an official resettlement agency of the United States.
 Through the pastoral and legal experience of these resettlement efforts, they offer valuable resources regarding the Church’s legacy of welcoming and justice-seeking around immigration, rooted in the Scriptures and upheld in the rich tradition of the Catholic social teachings.